tomjoht/documentation-theme-jekyll/mydoc/mydoc_configuration_settings.md

 The configuration file contains most of the settings and other details unique to that site output, such as variables, titles, output directories, build folders, and more.

+## Change the project name within the config file

+By default, the config file contains the project name, such as mydoc, in numerous places.
+You can do a find and replace in each of the configuration files to replace "mydoc" with your new project's name.
+You can also fine tune the configuration settings by looking at what each of them does (as described in the following sections).

+## Update the exclude list

+By default, all the files in the Jekyll project are included in the output.
+You have two manually tell Jekyll which files and folders you want to exclude from the output.
+In  each configuration file there is an `exclude` property that takes a list of items that should be excluded from the build.

+In the new configuration file that you created, exclude the mydoc folder and any other mydoc files that you don't want to be output.
+Similarly, update the mydoc configuration files to exclude the new project that you added.

+Manually excluding files from the output is one of pain points in Jekyll that I could never solve.
+Jekyll was not designed for multiple output publishing but was conceived as a way to manage files for a single website.

 ## Configuration file variables

 You can define arbitrary key-value pairs in the configuration file, and then you can access them through `site.yourkey`, where `yourkey` is the name of the key.